 Explore the different types of loans available.
-Student loans from the federal government and other sources can help you finance your Elmhurst College education.
+Student loans from the federal government and other sources can help you finance your Elmhurst University education.

 Elmhurst awards low-interest student loans from funds provided through federal programs.
 Some students also borrow from private lenders, but we encourage you to start with federal loans to maximize your low-interest borrowing.